Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about.md

 # What we do

-The Ensembl project has three goals: to provide a comprehensive source of stable genome annotation, to enable genomic interpretation, and to support researcher driven analysis.
+The Ensembl project's goal is to enable genomic science by providing high-quality, integrated and consistent annotation on all cellular genomes within a harmonious, scalable and accessible infrastructure.

 Ensembl generates and imports genome annotation such as genes, variation, regulation and comparative genomics for vertebrates, non-vertebrates and key model organisms, and makes this information freely available online.